-- Remote - network attack over the web, may penetrate & compromise firewall, or use vulnerabilities
+- Remote - Network attacks over The Internet, may penetrate & compromise firewall, or use vulnerabilities

 in the application environment gain unauthorized access to or destroy data

-- Proximate - Wifi at close range defeat encryption protocol, install device on wired ethernet,
+- Proximate - A cracker using Wifi at close range can quickly defeat encryption protocol.

 - Insider - Employee or contractor with credentials to access the network takes

-what they can see to a competitor, or plants trojan, worm, bot or other malware
+what they can copy off the system to a competitor, or plants trojan, worm, bot or other malware